 IUCN Red List: NE - Not Evaluated or not listed

-A Variegated Swordtail is a mixture of colors with no set pattern.
+Variegated Swordtail - a mixture of colors with no set pattern.

-The Hybrid Swordtail, is the same fish as the Salt-and-Pepper Platy.
-No two fish are alike but contain bits of black, red, yellow, and green blotches.
-If they retain the "sword" then they are called a Hybrid Swordtail rather than Salt-and-Pepper Platy.
+Hybrid Swordtail - the same fish as the Salt-and-Pepper Platy.
+If they retain the "sword," they are called a Hybrid Swordtail rather than Salt-and-Pepper Platy.
+No two fish are alike but all contain bits of black, red, yellow, and green blotches.

 Fish Keeping Difficulty

 The Swordtail fish is hardy and generally peaceful, making it suitable for community tanks.
 It is easy to care for and to breed, making it a great choice for the beginning aquarist.
 Make sure you select only healthy fish and provide a good tank and varied diet to offset any potential problems.

 A male can demonstrate territorial aggression towards other males, however, and sometimes toward other fish, especially older males.
 It is best to keep only one male or to have several to divert their aggression.
 Also, the Swordtail is an accomplished jumper, so be sure to provide a secure cover for the aquarium.

 Aquarist Experience Level: Beginner